xandrade/Talkpython.fm-Notable-Packages/README.md

 - Published Sun, Apr 18, 2021, recorded Thu, Apr 8, 2021.
 - Guest: Julien Danjou [@juldanjou](https://twitter.com/juldanjou)

-notable 'PyPI'package, if you want, you can shout out 'Tenacity' which we covered or something else if you'd like tenacity, and 'jQuery', which I love. jQuery is a tiny wrapper around the logging system, or parents or the stories that I never remember how to configure the logging system in Python, like I do involve logging in a lot.
-Like, I don't know, to configure it to work like I want.
-So jQuery does that.
-It's pretty easy to use it as a function of functional approach, like diversity in its

 Package: **tenacity** - *Retry code until it succeeds* [PyPi](https://pypi.org/project/tenacity/) | [Homepage](https://tenacity.readthedocs.io/en/latest/) | [Source Code](https://github.com/jd/tenacity)

 Tenacity is an Apache 2.0 licensed general-purpose retrying library, written in Python, to simplify the task of adding retry behavior to just about anything.
 It originates from a fork of retrying which is sadly no longer maintained.
 Tenacity isn't api compatible with retrying but adds significant new functionality and fixes a number of longstanding bugs.